Harsha4112004/Advance-node-logger/README.md

 First, open your index.js file and copy the contents of the usage.js file from this repository into it.

 This will log the messages to the console and the file app.log.
-The morgan package is used to format the log messages and the stream option is used to write the log messages to the console.
+The morgan package is used to format the log messages.
 - Note:
   The morgan format must be declared after initializing the Express app with express().